FruitbatM/amaris-chocolate/testing.md

     - Samsung Internet

 I didn't encounter any issue, the website is fully functioning and fully responsive on all above mentioned browsers.
+Further testing was done using [BrowserLing](https://www.browserling.com/) for Internet Explorer 11.

 ## Device Testing
 - The website was physically tested on the following devices with different screen sizes: